Skip to content

 Review Board Artifacts & Deliverables

-This guide covers everything about the artifacts and deliverables you must create during the CTA Review Board preparation phase — what to build, how to build it, how to allocate your time, and what separates passing artifacts from failing ones.
+This guide covers the artifacts and deliverables created during the CTA Review Board preparation phase: what to build, how to build it, how to allocate time, and what separates passing artifacts from failing ones.

 For presentation and Q&A strategy, see Review Board Presentation & Q&A.